A 360 on Provisional Tax

 When is Provisional Tax due?

-The tax year starts on 1 March and the first provisional payment is due by 31 August.
-You have to submit your tax return from 1 July until 31 of January.
+The tax year starts on 1 March each year and the first provisional payment is due by 31 August of that year.
+You have to submit your tax return from 1 July to 31 until January.

 Provisional Tax vs PAYE?